Guidelines for Authors

 Publication of new taxa: We have reviewed the current (2012) rules of botanical and zoological nomenclature (see Editorial).
 There is no problem with plant taxa, but new animal taxa must be registered with ZooBank because at present we cannot get a blanket registration of the journal.
 We are willing to assist authors in completing this vital step to ensure publication and we anticipate that in the near future this processed with be smoothed out.

 Title page: The first page should give only the title (capitals and lower case, please), authors' names and addresses, a list of index terms, and a suggested running head.
 Present addresses, if different, are to be given in a footnote on the first page.
 However, contribution numbers should be given in the Acknowledgements.

 Abstract: The second page of the manuscript should provide an informative abstract of not more than 300 words, summarizing the principal findings.
 Remember that Micronesica is accessible through electronic retrieval, and give a synopsis that is complete without reference to the text.
 Do not repeat information given in the title.

 Text: Main headings are set in capitals and lower case, centered, subheadings are in small capitals, centered.
-Underline words to be set in italic (Latin names, foreign terms, emphasis), but do not underline for boldface.
+Italicize words that should be italicized (Latin names, foreign terms, emphasis).
 Avoid footnotes in the text.
 Indicate with a marginal note where tables and figures should appear.